-If an Offeror requests to use Government-furnished laboratory equipment, facilities, or services (collectively, "Government resources") the Offeror shall describe in this part why the use of such Government resources is necessary and not reasonably available from the private sector.
-See sections 3.4.3.4 and 5.13 for additional requirements when proposing use of such Government resources.
 The narrative description of resources should support the proposed approach and documentation in the Proposal Budget form.
+If an offeror requests to use Government-furnished laboratory equipment, facilities, or services (collectively, "Government resources") the offeror shall describe in this part why the use of such Government resources is necessary and not reasonably available from the private sector.
+See sections 3.4.3.4 and 5.13 for additional requirements when proposing the use of such Government resources.